-Senator Richard Black: From Syria to Russia, New Cold War Can Go Nuclear #045
+Senator Richard Black: New Cold War Can Go Nuclear #045

 Virginia State Senator Richard Black explains the real story behind the Syrian War and America’s terrorist proxy army.
 He also explains the very real danger of nuclear war with Russia fomented by Deep State actors within the US Government.

 Republican Senator Dick Black represents the newly formed 13th District encompassing both parts of Loudoun and Prince Williams Counties.
 Formerly, Senator Black represented the 32nd District in Loudoun County, Virginia, for eight years in the House of Delegates.

 He enlisted in the Marines in 1963.
 By age 21, Black became a second lieutenant and was among the Marines’ youngest aircraft carrier-qualified pilots.
 He flew 269 combat helicopter missions in Vietnam.
 Black also engaged in bitter ground combat with the 1st Marine Regiment.
 His radiomen were killed and he was wounded during an attack against enemy positions across the Hoi An River.
 Black served in small-unit actions where two fellow Marines–PFC Gary Martini and SSgt.
 Jimmie Howard–won the Medal of Honor.
 While in office, he was the only member of the Virginia General Assembly who held the Purple Heart Medal for wounds received in battle.

 After the war, he served as a flight instructor and later attended engineer school.
 Black graduated second from engineer officers’ class and was made a Company Commander.
 He deployed his 240-man unit to Vieques Island, Puerto Rico.
 There, Captain Black’s Marines rebuilt the island runway.
 They operated a large rock quarry–drilling, blasting, crushing and trucking aggregate used to pave the airstrip.
 By then, Captain Black was 25 years old.